 - 1. Buildings situated at street corners should "wrap" the corner by continuing certain facade design elements (such as the cornice or horizontal accent bands) on all street elevations (see Figure 32.1). - 2.
 All primary façades and main entrances should face the primary street and should be easily identifiable and pedestrian-scaled. - 3.
-Buildings should be taller than they are wide. - 4.
-The tallest and largest sections of new building should be located on the street frontage, away from adjoining residences. - 5.
-A single, large, dominant building mass shall be avoided.
+The addition of landscaping and/or a low wall to restore the street setback line where existing buildings are set further back on the lot is required. - 4.
+Buildings should be taller than they are wide. - 5.
+The tallest and largest sections of new building should be located on the street frontage, away from adjoining residences.

+6. A single, large, dominant building mass shall be avoided.
 No façade shall have a blank, uninterrupted length exceeding 40 feet without including architectural features such as columns, pilasters, piers, or changes in plane, in texture or masonry pattern, storefronts and entry treatments, or equivalent design element that subdivides the wall into pedestrian-scaled proportions (see Figure 32.1).